UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 Here, I am currently working on the OpenCV portion of the project

 Hopefully, this personal log of occurences will prove useful down the line as we work on the final report and the weeklies. *(Also this is just an excuse to learn Markdown xdd)*

+## Week of 4-14-2023

+### **Tasks Completed**

+### *4-10*
+Relearning algebra :smile:

+So far, I only have a skeleton of an implementation.
+I need to find the functions of all the lines and draw a vector onto the screen based on that.

+### **Tasks to be completed**
+*4-10 plot normal vectors in order to implement boundary detection*

+As of now, Levi has suggested a way to implement boundary detection by using vectors and vector spaces.
+In short, if a tag is detected outside of a given vector space, we should be able to tell and send some kind of signal in order to correct the mouse.

 ## Week of 4-7-2023